-Eight staff run OBWB programs that serve 13 municipalities, three regional districts and four First Nations communities in the Okanagan Basin.
+Eight in-office and four milfoil control crew staff work for the OBWB.
+Together they run programs that serve 13 municipalities, three regional districts and four First Nations communities in the Okanagan Basin.
 We serve the diverse interests of residents, governments, businesses, non-profit organizations, and visitors in all aspects of water use in the Okanagan.

 Executive Director